BPHarris/.dotfiles/.github/README.md

 **Qt Theme:**

-This is handled via `QGtk3Style` (built in to `qt5` and `qt6`) which tells Qt to follow the GTK theme.
+This is handled via `QGtk3Style` (built into `qt5` and `qt6`), which tells Qt to follow the GTK theme.
 This is enabled by `QT_QPA_PLATFORMTHEME=gtk3` set in `~/.config/hypr/hyprland.conf`.

 **Flatpak:**

-The easiest way is via [flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal), in the settings for `All Applications` expose the folders:
+The easiest way is via [flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
+In the settings for `All Applications`, expose the folders:

 1. `~/.local/share/icons/`
 1. `~/.local/share/themes/`